UPDATED OCTOBER 2019

 40. 24 percent of people who abandon shopping carts want to save their selections to purchase or consider at a later date (Optin Monster)

 Bonus – 5 Small Business Ecommerce Statistics

-- 6 out of every 10 of small businesses in 2018 don’t have a website for their business (Devrix)
+41. 40% of small businesses don’t have a website for their business (Visual Objects)